TheDujin/chaserGame/README.md

  - Bullets will travel at double the speed of a non-Speed-buffed player and will bounce off walls for their lifetime of 10 seconds.

  ---

+ ## How to download
+ Download and unzip this repository.
+All components necessary for running this code  (in singleplayer) should be available.

+ ---

 ## Project Motivation
 This project was created solely three high-school students at the Northwest Advanced Programming Workshop.